cvlab-ai/polish_banknotes/README.md

 * Android #TODO

 ### Neural network
 The neural network we're working on is based on TensorFlow+Keras Image classification.
+In future, we are planning using Object Classification for detecting coins.

 ### Datasets
 We're using datasets created by previous teams working on this subject (information about those are given in *Acknowledgments* section).
 About numbers, we currently have around 3500-4800 images per denomination, mostly in good quality with 0 or 1 banknote at it.